 Animalia (2007-2008) is an Australian children's television series based on the 1986 picture book of the same name by illustrator Graeme Base.

-The series mostly consist in a Piece of the week scheme, each episode usually involving a losing piece of the Core and Alex and Zoe trying to find it.
+The series mostly consists of a Piece of the week scheme, each episode usually involving a missing piece of the Core and Alex and Zoe trying to find it.
 Season 2, however, goes for a slight Cerebus Syndrome by introducing a new villain, the Creeper.
-Unlike all characters portrayed before, the Creeper was an actually evil character, and caused the series to get a bit darker.
+Unlike all characters portrayed before, the Creeper was a legitimately evil character, and caused the series to get a bit darker.

 - And the Adventure Continues: The series ends with a portal being now opened between Earth and Animalia, allowing both Zoe and Alex to go back home and the Animalians to visit Earth.

 - Cats Are Mean: Played with and later subverted with Tyrannicus Tiger.
 He starts out as a minor antagonist but later is shown to be a Jerk with a Heart of Gold.
 Firmly averted with L Ivingstone, however.

 - Cosmic Keystone: The Core is the main power source of Animalia, and whenever one of the core spores is lost, it has a negative effect on the Animalians.